AOS-GUI/AOS-GUI/MDs/manual.md

 **-- Tab "installed" --**

 Click on an app in the table and select "Uninstall..." to uninstall it from AOS.
+You can also click "Run" to run the selected app.

 **-- Tab "database" --**